open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-q-and-a-series-otel-and-graphql.md

   async/await and it jumping between threads. .NET docs lack some detail around context propagation in this particular scenario.

-.NET docs and keeping context.
-I found a bunch of instrumentation but I noticed it has a hard time keeping the context around.

 ## Final Thoughts

 OpenTelemetry is all about community, and we wouldn’t be where we are without